 DORM ROOM CHECKLIST TO DESIGN YOUR SPACE

-Preparing my daughter for college, and my love for decorating my own dorm room is the reason I wanted to share this dorm room checklist and ideas to help you on your journey.
+Preparing my daughter for college, and my love for decorating my own dorm room is the reason I wanted to share this dorm room checklist on decorating your room and ideas to help you on your journey.

 This post contains affiliate links, which means I receive a commission if you purchase at no cost to you using the links below.
 All opinions are all my own.

-When you start to plan your space, it is always helpful to decide on your inspiration piece.
+When you start to plan your space, whether it is your first year or any year, it is always helpful to decide on your inspiration piece.
 That could be your bed, a piece of artwork, or a picture of a room you saw on Pinterest or in a round-up post like our College Dorm Decor post.

 Once you have found that piece that inspires you, then you can build your color scheme and style.